UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 https://www.youtube.com/watch?v=lYe8W04ERnY

-And David Beazley's "Curio" package -- a async package designed primarily for learning, rather than production use.
+And David Beazley's "Curio" package -- an async package designed primarily for learning, rather than production use.